Deep in the Heart of Dallas Special Guests

 College Counselor @ Westlake Academy

-Sociology, Natural Sciences (1995)
+Sociology, Natural Sciences, 1995

-Carl holds a Bachelor of Arts degree in Sociology from the University of Texas at Austin and a Master of Education from Dallas Baptist University.
 Carl is involved with a number of organizations such as the Texas Association for College Admissions Counseling, Texas Exes Black Alumni Network, the Dallas Texas Exes, and is a charter member of the Frisco Chapter of Kappa Alpha Psi Fraternity, Inc. Currently, Carl resides in Plano, Texas and has three children – Julia, Stafford, and Griffin.

-Distinguished Alumni Panel
+12:30 PM Distinguished Alumni Panel

-Moderator: Doug Rice
+MC and Moderator: Doug Rice

 Founder, Walk Your Talk